vedipen/can-you-survive-this/README.md

 #### GAME DESIGN SPEC

 JSS is a turn-based, survival, dungeon-crawler game.
-On each level, you start at the bottom-left corner of the board and have to find your way to the exit at the top-left corner of the board.
+On each level, you start at the bottom-left corner of the board and have to find your way to the exit at the top-left corner of the board after killing all the enemies on the board.
 Along the way, you will find food or soda, that increases your health.
 You will also encounter zombie enemies that will attack you, and you can attack back too.
 Finally, you can also break walls down.

 There are two types of enemies.
 Easy enemies are not quite aware of their surroundings, and hence only attack the player when you come within two tiles of them.
 Hard enemies will attempt to find you from anywhere on the board.